albar965/littlenavmap-manual/en/FILES.md

 * Linux: `/tmp/abarthel-little_navmap.log`
 * macOS: `/var/folders/RANDOMIZED_DIRECTORY_NAME/abarthel-little_navmap.log`

-The program keeps three log files and rotates these on each startup.
+The program keeps three log files and rotates these on each startup if the file size of 10 MB is exceeded.
 So you may find up to three logs:

 `abarthel-little_navmap.log`, `abarthel-little_navmap.log.1` and `abarthel-little_navmap.log.2`.

-Make sure to send the correct log file after a crash.
-The program will rotate the log files on restart.
-If unsure send all copies in a Zip-file.
+Send the log file `abarthel-little_navmap.log` if you like to report an error.

-If you like to report an issue when loading the scenery database: Load the database and quit the program.
-Then copy the log file to another folder before restarting the _Little Navmap_.
+**Please compress the log file using ZIP when sending per email.**

 ### Configuration {#configuration}